 Cost to Vaccinate a Kitten

-We contacted 12 vets in the UK as part of our research; we asked them for dog and cat immunisation prices (see puppy immunisation costs here).
+We contacted 12 vets in the UK as part of our research in 2021; we asked them for dog and cat immunisation prices (see puppy immunisation costs here).
 Below you’ll find the results of our findings for kittens:

 The prices above are an average of the 12 quotes we received.